Muhammad0320/audiophile--f/server/README.md

 ### Product Endpoint on Review

 - `/api/v1/products/:productId/review`: Navigates to the reviews routes and Get all reviews with a that belogs to the product with id of productId params.

+### Product Endoint on Cart

+- `/api/v1/products/:productId/cart`: Navigates to the cart routes and Creates a new cart automatically with by the productId params